EthioNLP/Ethiopian-Language-Survey/README.md

 for NLP research in Ethiopia.
 Furthermore, we provide a centralized repository on GitHub that contains publicly available resources for vari- ous NLP tasks in these languages.
-This reposi- tory can be updated periodically with contribu- tions from other researchers.
+This reposi tory can be updated periodically with contribu- tions from other researchers.
 Our objective is to disseminate information to NLP researchers in-